Androgb/Androgb/README.md

 ### 👋 Hi there
-I am a computer science engineer and have experience in working in many startups as technical Lead and Full stack developer👨‍💻.
+I am a computer system technician, and a computer engineering student, I have experience in working in many projects like a freelancer as technical Lead and Junior  developer👨‍💻.
 Interested in making life easier by creating utility tools.
-Fascinated about space.

-- 🔭 I’m currently working on ReactJS, Nodejs devOps, DataBase Modeling and flutter.
+- 🔭 I’m currently working on JS, Django and DataBase Management.
-- 🍔 Founder TasteBuds.
-- ⚡ Currently Working at ThoughtWorks.
+- ⚡ Currently Working like freelancer.
-- 💬 Read out my blogs on [Journal](https://journaldev.netlify.app)
+- 💬 Watch my portfolio at [Journal](https://agbportfolio.vercel.app)

 <hr />